-Our habitual misuse is addressed in Alexander lessons as we loosen the seemingly automatic link between a stimulus and our habitual response to it through learning inhibition and the directions – allowing us the freedom of choice, so that increasingly we, and not our habits, can consciously run our lives.
+Our habitual misuse is addressed in Alexander lessons as we loosen the seemingly automatic link between a stimulus and our habitual response to it through learning inhibition and the directions, allowing us a new freedom of choice so that increasingly we – and not our negative, unexamined and unconscious habits – can consciously run our lives.

 See other glossary terms and definitions.